 When we enter the third phase on the second day and the participants can see the Art Gallery with all its works for the first time, most people are surprised and understand for the first time, apart from any theoretical endorsement of the sprint framework they have read, that the “work alone but as a group” has set the right course for the design sprint.
 They really stroll around between the sketches like in an exhibition and spend a lot of time in front of some sketches and little time in front of others.
 Due to my experience as a trainer, I can now read out from the mixture of body language and length of stay which solution sketches will be amongst the favorites and which ones will get fewer dots when we do the heatmap.
 Later on, each sketch is presented again as part of the speed critique – but this step usually doesn’t change the individual affinity for one or the other solution.
 However, it helps to show the team once again what they were able to contribute and achieve in such a short time to a completely unknown topic.
 A trial vote and the decision for a solution, already directed towards prototyping, then reveal affinities and aversions that had been hidden up to then and we shortly discuss ideas that have not been understood until then.
 We always keep the supportive and friendly atmosphere.
 Commitment and the exorbitantly grown identification of the training participants with their project in the last two days become more and more obvious.
 A great experience – and a lecture in why a team is always more than the sum of its members.
 The storyboard usually absorbs a part of disappointment, when previously deselected elements cheat themselves into the solution again in a very small and hidden way, because their practicability is unbeatable or a decision maker willingly lets his/her decision soften.
 The nice thing about a training compared to a real design sprint is that you can also let the facilitator role slip, because especially with the examples, if you let the framework get out of control, you can best explain some process steps later with the correction, why you should follow the framework and what makes it so successful.

-The prototype shows how well teamed-up the training participants are after one and a half days of training.
+|The prototype shows how well teamed-up the training participants are after one and a half days of training.
 Everyone has his/her task and a common goal; the prototype must be made available for testing in a short time.
 The effort in the team is enormous.
 Everyone's working feverishly on it.
 There are fundamental doubts whether this can be achieved and in every training session I experience a happy end: The team always manages it.
 Like in a really good movie: effort, tension, whether everything was worth it and a liberating ending.
 I love this atmosphere every time.
-Sometimes it has the potential for goose bumps.
+Sometimes it has the potential for goose bumps.|

 The tension continues until the user's interview in the final phase of the design sprint.
 The team follows the presentation of "their baby" every second.
 The participants are so involved that they talk about further developments of the product and think about improvements.
 They are so immersed in the project that they have forgotten that it is "just" a training to teach them the framework.
 As a coach, I always have a smile on my face after these two days.
 It is great to see how the participants take the whole thing seriously and fall in love with the topic and their own newly created product.

-That's why I'm going to continue teaching this training in two days and not in a short, compressed one-day course.
 I want the participants to experience all of the above.
 I want to have them exhausted and with a smile at the end of the course – because they are satisfied with their own performance and that of the team.